highspell-botting/highspell-botting.github.io/docs/about/intent-ethos.md

 ### 3. Responsible Disclosure
 We document vulnerabilities and weaknesses not to exploit them, but to highlight the need for better security practices and system design.

-### 4. Community-Driven
-This project thrives on contributions from those who share our values of technical curiosity and ethical exploration.

 ## What We Don't Do

 - ❌ Distribute ready-to-use bot scripts
 - ❌ Provide step-by-step tutorials for rule violations
-- ❌ Promote or encourage account suspension
 - ❌ Share private or proprietary information
 - ❌ Facilitate commercial exploitation